junchaoIU/junchaoIU/README.md

 - ⭐[Zhan Runzhe](https://runzhe.me/) is my current advisor.
 He is a brilliant scientist and one of the nicest people I have ever met.
 - ✨[Chen Weiyu](https://github.com/waiyuchan) was my advisor when I was an undergraduate student, and he is planning his own business territory now.
 - 🌈[Chen Xin](https://github.com/Chen-X666) is one of my best friends, who focus on Fintech and NLP at UoS currently, he has many interesting dreams.
-- 📫 if you have any questions or ideas, please feel free to contact with my by my Email: wujunchaoIU@outlook.com.
+- 📫 if you have any questions or ideas, please feel free to contact with me by my Email: wujunchaoIU@outlook.com.
 I'm looking forward for a nice sharing or a great cooperation.

 ## **MY RECENT FOCUSING**
 - LLM-Generated Text Detection